 This is the first book of the series that really disturbed me, though.
 There have been a few somewhat gory scenes throughout the series, but never like this: There was a scene where Valkyrie voluntarily died, and spent I think two chapters in a horrifying kind of waking death.
 She was strapped down to a surgery table and cut apart, had her rib-cage clipped and pulled open like the door of a cabinet, and her heart removed.
 She was awake the entire time; and eventually she frees herself from the restraints, throws her heart in a bag, apparently closes up her opened chest and wanders the evil doctor's facility.

+This scene is described with quite some detail.
+It's not the only gory scene in the book, but it's definitely the worst.
 Because of that scene alone, I would definitely no longer classify these as children's books.
 Teen books, sure, although it's rare I find anything that gruesome even among those shelves.
 But not children's.

 There were also a couple of minor plot-holes that irritated me, and I'm sorry to see a couple of the characters meet the end of the book the way they did like Kenspeckle, but overall, I still loved the book, and I'm looking forward to the next in the series.